blues/app-accelerators/15-greenhouse-monitor/README.md

       * `VMAIN` on Notecarrier to the positive power rail at the edge the breadboard
       * `A1` on Notecarrier to a row of points on the breadboard

-    2. Insert one leg of the 1k&Omega; resistor into the ground rail and the other leg to the same row of points connected to `A1` in last step above.
+    2. Insert one leg of the 1k&Omega; resistor into the ground rail, and the other leg to the same row of points connected to `A1` in last step above.

-    3. Insert the longer leg of the photo transistor into the positive power rail and the shorter leg into the same row of points as the A1 wire.
+    3. Insert the longer leg of the photo transistor into the positive power rail, and the shorter leg into the same row of points as the A1 wire.

     ![](./assets/phototransistor.png)